bitlabstudio/ansible-webfaction-gunicorn-django/README.md

     cp external_vars.yml.example external_vars.yml
     vim external_vars.yml

+## Prepare the git repository

+We assume that you have a Django project on your local machine.
+Naturally, you should have that project under version control.
+You might want to host your project on Bitbucket or Github, or you might just want to host the repository on the Webfaction server itself.

-Now you want to upload your Django project into a Git repo on your server:
+If you want to host it yourself, create a new repository on your server:

     ssh username@username.webfactional.com
     cd webapps/git